Virgin America: Virgin Group operations (2007–2016)

-Alaska Airlines merger (2016–2018)
+Alaska Airlines acquisition (2016–2018)

 Virgin America had its first public offering at the NASDAQ stock exchange on November 14, 2014, selling 13.3 million shares to raise $307 million for the company.

 A number of airlines interested in a takeover of Virgin America approached the airline in late 2015, prompting Virgin America to correspond with an undisclosed financial adviser about how and if to proceed with a sale.
 Alaska Air Group and JetBlue were the two most interested companies to make offers to purchase the airline from Virgin Group.
 In December 2015, Alaska was interested at $44.75 per share, before JetBlue manifested its interest in February 2016.
 A bidding war ensued culminating on March 31 and April 1 at $57 per share, % higher than the day's closure at $38.9.
 On April 4, 2016, Alaska Air Group announced that it had agreed to buy Virgin America for $2.6 billion.
 Including debt and aircraft leases, the transaction was worth approximately $4 billion.
 Had the merger agreement been terminated by Virgin America, they would have been contractually obligated to pay Alaska Air Group a termination fee equal to $78.5 million.

 Virgin America's founder Richard Branson expressed disappointment with the merger between Alaska Airlines and the airline he founded.
 In July 2016, Virgin America's shareholders approved the merger, leaving the approval by the United States Department of Justice as the only foreseeable hurdle.
 In September 2016, a lawsuit was filed against Alaska Airlines by consumers to block the merger between the two carriers, which the Alaska Air Group settled in court in December 2016.
-Subsequently, the Department of Justice approved the merger, which was completed on December 14.
+Subsequently, the Department of Justice approved the acquisition, which was completed on December 14.
 Following the acquisition, the former chief financial officer of Alaska Airlines, Peter Hunt, became the president of Virgin America, while the former chief operating officer and president of Alaska Airlines, Ben Minicucci, became the chief executive officer.

 Virgin America became the launch customer for the Airbus A321neo, with the airline placing a firm order for 10 aircraft through leasing company GE Capital Aviation Services.
 The first A321neo was delivered in Hamburg to Virgin America and entered service on May 31, 2017; a total of five A321neos were delivered to Virgin in 2017 and five in 2018.
 In early February 2017, Alaska Air Group said it was working with GE on an arrangement where it would not take delivery of all 10 ordered jets, in favor of keeping a predominantly Boeing fleet.
 A presentation given by Alaska Airlines' chief financial officer in March 2017 indicated that Alaska would take delivery of all 10 leased A321neos, and would absorb and operate Virgin America's existing A319 and A320 fleet through at least 2024.